 Free Printable: Low Carb & Keto Food List

-Why You’ll Love This Keto Fried Chicken Recipe
+Why You Need My Keto Fried Chicken Recipe

 Is Fried Chicken Keto?

-Regular fried chicken in not keto friendly, because it is breaded with high-carb wheat flour, but you can make it keto by using a low carb breading instead.
+Regular fried chicken in not keto friendly, because it is breaded with high-carb wheat flour, but you can make it keto by using my low carb breading instead.
+And I think it’s delicious!

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for keto air fried chicken, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto air fried chicken, what each one does in the recipe, and substitution options.
+For measurements, see the recipe card.

 - Chicken – I used bone-in skin-on chicken drumsticks, but you can also use chicken leg quarters, chicken breasts, chicken thighs, or a variety of chicken cuts.
 Select ones that are uniform in size, so that they cook evenly at the same rate.